Insulation: A Smart, Behind-the-Scenes Investment

 Insulate water heaters to prevent costly energy loss.
 Look for insulating pre-cut jackets or blankets with an insulating value of at least R-8.
 Adding insulation to your water heater can reduce standby heat losses and save you water heating costs.

 Wrap pipes with tubular insulation to prevent freezing and help keep water hot.
-Use quality pipe insulation wrap, or neatly tape strips of fiberglass insulation around the pipes.
+Use quality pipe insulation wrap, or neatly tape strips of fibreglass insulation around the pipes.
 Insulating your hot water pipes reduces heat loss and can raise water temperature, allowing you to use a lower temperature setting.

 Insulated heating and air conditioning ducts operate more efficiently and vibrate less, reducing noise.
 Properly sealing air leaks using metal or sealant tape and insulating air ducts located in unconditioned spaces such as attics, crawl spaces, garages, or unfinished basements can also help improve your home’s energy efficiency.